How to create a Power BI Heatmap

 Power BI Heatmap

 A heatmap is a type of custom visualization that business analysts use to show the relationship between two variables plotted on the map in the form of different color patches.
-It helps the user to visualize hidden patterns and observe the change across each axis.
+It helps the user visualize hidden patterns and observe the change across each axis.

-In a heatmap, the spots where data density is the highest are represented with the darkest color, followed by lighter shades proportional to the density.
+In a heatmap, the spots where data density is highest are represented with the darkest color, followed by lighter shades proportional to the density.
 This color pattern can either be represented in the form of tables, histograms, or geographical maps.

 Applications of Power BI Heatmap